 Some of the most common triggers include social and peer pressure, isolation, grieving the death of a loved one, family demands, rebellion, trauma and abuse, self-medication, mental illness, financial problems, boredom, work pressures, relaxation, quick gratification, experimentation/curiosity, school problems, to fit in with friends, to be in control.

 Regardless of what the reason is for using and becoming addicted to an illicit substance(s), it is important that the individual gets help for their problem.
 There are a wide variety of treatment options available that can even be tailored in order to meet the needs of the individual and get to what the root cause of the problem is.
 One of the best techniques is EMDR therapy for addiction recovery.
+Additionally, many individuals also find helpful support using Suboxone for treatment, as it aids in managing opioid dependence.
+This medication, when combined with personalized counseling, provides an effective approach to address the complexities of addiction and foster lasting recovery.

 It should be remembered that no one individual is too far gone into their addiction to be successfully treated for it.
 Even if it is all three of the above causes that are responsible for it, there is always hope to be had for a recovery in the long term.
 No matter what an individual is facing, there are numerous different ways in which help can be sought.